wilfredinni/python-cheatsheet/docs/builtin/hasattr.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#hasattr">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
    The arguments are an object and a string.
 The result is True if the string is the name of one of the object’s attributes, False if not.
-(This is implemented by calling getattr(object, name) and seeing whether it raises an AttributeError or not.)
+(This is implemented by calling <router-link to="/builtin/getattr">getattr(object, name)</router-link> and seeing whether it raises an AttributeError or not.)
   </base-disclaimer-content>
 </base-disclaimer>